Palacio de las Dueñas: Collections

-One of its main attractions is a large, decorative art collection which contains 1,425 artefacts.
-According to the newspaper El País these items are protected under Andalusian law, prohibiting their sale and safeguarding their place in the palace.
-There is a large collection of Italian and Spanish paintings from the 16th and 17th centuries including Jacopo Bassano (Los cacharreros), Sofonisba Anguissola, Annibale Carracci, Francesco Furini (La creación de Eva), Luca Giordano, Giovanni Paolo Panini, Jusepe de Ribera (Cristo coronado de espinas), Francisco Antolínez, Joaquín Inza and Neri di Bicci.
+One of its main attractions is a large, decorative art collection which contains 1,425 artifacts.
+According to the newspaper El País, these items are protected under Andalusian law, prohibiting their sale and safeguarding their place in the palace.
+There is a large collection of Italian and Spanish paintings from the 16th and 17th centuries including Jacopo Bassano (Los cacharreros), Sofonisba Anguissola, Annibale Carracci, Francesco Furini (La creación de Eva), Luca Giordano, Giovanni Paolo Panini, Jusepe de Ribera (Cristo coronado de espinas), Francisco Antolínez, Joaquín Inza, and Neri di Bicci.
 There is also a watercolor by Jacqueline Kennedy Onassis, painted during her visit in 1960 when she stayed in the bedroom once used by France's Empress Eugénie de Montijo.
 The paintings represent only a small part of the family's artworks, most of which are in Madrid's Liria Palace.
-The Palacio de las Dueñas also has a significant collection of antique furniture, ceramics and other artefacts.
-Decorative arts, sculpture of Ancient Rome and contemporary (Mariano Benlluire), Flemish tapestries of the 16th and 17th centuries (Willem de Pannemaker), mosaics, and many other pieces of art.
+The Palacio de las Dueñas also has a significant collection of antique furniture, ceramics, and other artifacts, including decorative arts, sculpture of Ancient Rome and contemporary (Mariano Benlluire), Flemish tapestries of the 16th and 17th centuries (Willem de Pannemaker), mosaics, and many other pieces of art.